 I am SO THANKFUL that I can’t control either of them!
 If I could – I would never see my own sin and I would never realize what a wretched sinner I am and how much Jesus has paid for me on the cross and I would never see the heights of grace and the depths of mercy God has for me.
 I wouldn’t need God’s Spirit.
 I would think I could handle everything on my own.
 PRAISE GOD He doesn’t let me control Him or my husband!
 What a blessing!

-My motives matter to God.
-I have to do the right thing for the right reason.
+I need to do the right thing for the right reason.

 - If I do the wrong thing for the wrong reason.
 That is sin. i.e.: Steal money to get things for myself that I want and covet.